Maternity Triage

 During your pregnancy, your midwife will talk to you about monitoring your baby’s movements.
 Every baby moves a different amount, so you will not be looking for a specific amount of movements.
 Instead you’ll be asked to learn your baby’s pattern of movement and seek advice if that pattern changes.

 Monitoring your baby’s movements is one of the most effective ways of making sure that your baby is doing well.
-If you feel like your baby isn’t moving as they normally do, get advice from Labour Line right away.
+If you feel like your baby isn’t moving as they normally do, get advice from Maternity Advice Line right away.
 Do not wait until the next day, even if you’ve noticed this during the night – it’s really important to seek advice immediately.

 Read more about what to expect if you report changes in movements or get more information on monitoring your baby’s movements from Kicks Count and Tommy’s.